 New Members FAQ

 Welcome!
-The Saturday Walkers' Club is different from other walking clubs as are club walks are 'self-led'.
+The Saturday Walkers' Club is a little different from other walking clubs as our walks do not have leaders - they are 'self-led'.
 What's that?
 Read on.

 Our club has no membership.
-Anyone can come on our walks, there is no booking and no fees.
+Anyone can come on our walks.
+There is no booking.
+There are no fees.

-However should bring a copy of the walk instructions (or a map of the route) so that you can find your own way if necessary.
-They are available for free on this website for you to print out.
+However, you should bring a copy of the walk instructions (or a map of the route) so that you can find your own way if necessary.
+They are available for free on this website for you to load on to your device, or to print out.

 In the jargon, these walks are self-organising.
 The club publishes a date and time on this website for a particular walk, so that like-minded people can walk together.
 Within this framework, you take part in one of the club's walks at your own risk: nobody else is responsible for you.